Scrapping your car for cash might be an option if it becomes too expensive to keep it road-worthy.

 You can also get a full refund on any unused months’ tax.

 The charitable option

-Organisations such as Charity Car and Give A Car will collect your car, complete the necessary paperwork and donate the cash you would have received to a charity of your choice.
+Charitable organisations such as Charity Car and Give A Car can help you to scrap your car.
+They’ll collect your vehicle, complete the necessary paperwork, and donate the cash you would’ve received to a charity of your choice.